 Fiberglass trays are non-conductive and offer great resistance to corrosion.
 They are also lightweight, meaning they are easy to work with.
 However, installers have to ensure that the bend radius for the coaxial or fiber-optic cable is properly maintained according to standards.

 A cable tray can be referred to as the bridge that allows safe transport of wires through open spans and offers protection to the cables against overheating.
 This cable management system comes in different types that fit distinct uses.
 This article has explained different cable trays such as ladder, perforated, galvanized, and PVC.
-You should therefore be well informed on the best cable tray to go for depending on the specific needs you have.
-If you are still confused, be sure to reach out to a professional for advice on the same.
+This information assists you in selecting the best cable tray for your project depending on your specific needs.